amazon-ion/ion-schema-kotlin/README.md

 ## Getting Started

-The following code provides a simple example of how to use this API.
+The following kotlin and java code samples are a simple example of how to use this API.
 The Customer type is a struct that requires `firstName` and `lastName` fields as strings, while the `middleName` field is optional ( *To keep things simple, the schema is loaded inline* ).

+#### Kotlin
 ```kotlin
 import com.amazon.ion.system.IonSystemBuilder
 import com.amazon.ionschema.IonSchemaSystemBuilder.Companion.standard